 UWPD dispatchers are available 24 hours a day.
 In response to a call regarding a reported crime, police officers will take the required action to investigate the crime, search for suspects, collect available evidence, file a report, and work with local prosecutors.
 In response to an emergency, UWPD will respond, evaluate, and summon the appropriate resources to respond to the incident.
-All of the cases that UWPD generates involving students are forwarded to the Dean of Students Office for review and potential action, such as initiating the student disciplinary process by referring the matter to the Office of

-Student Conduct and Community Standards when appropriate and/or offering support to student victims.
+All of the cases that UWPD generates involving students are forwarded to Office of Student Assistance and Support for review and potential action, such as initiating the student disciplinary process by referring the matter to the Office of Student Conduct and Community Standards when appropriate and/or offering support to student victims.
 Where applicable, the Title IX Coordinator will also be informed.
-UWPD investigators will investigate criminal reports and forward additional information obtained via the investigation to the Dean of Students Office and/or the Sexual Misconduct Resource and Response Program, as appropriate.
+UWPD investigators will investigate criminal reports and forward additional information obtained via the investigation to Office of Student Assistance and Support and/or the Sexual Misconduct Resource and Response Program, as appropriate.
 If assistance is required from the Madison Police or Fire Departments, or other local, state, or federal law enforcement agencies, UWPD will contact the appropriate agency.

-Response to crimes reported to the Dean of Students Office or the Office of Human Resources - Workforce Relations may include initiation of a disciplinary action or notice to law enforcement if the crime involves a minor.
+Response to crimes reported to Office of Student Assistance and Support or the Office of Human Resources - Workforce Relations may include initiation of a disciplinary action or notice to law enforcement if the crime involves a minor.